Ordering the topological order in the fractional quantum Hall effect: TQFT Preliminaries

 This means that the fractional part of the flux of $b$ is a multiple of $1\over n$.
 Then, when $\frak b$ is a dynamical field and we sum over its values, it means that the dynamical field $b$ can be replaced with a dynamical $\U$ gauge field $\hat{b}=nb$ with standard fluxes.
 This turns the Lagrangian \eqref{Uonelss} into

 It is a bosonic $\U_m$ Chern-Simons theory, and it has a $\bZ_m^{(1)}$ one-form symmetry.

 For example, the $\U_8$ TQFT has a $\mathbb{Z}_8^{(1)}$ one-form global symmetry.
-A $\mathbb{Z}_2^{(1)}$ subgroup of it is anomaly-free and can be gauged.
+A $\mathbb{Z}_2^{(1)}$ subgroup of it is anomaly free and can be gauged.
 In the notation above, this corresponds to $s=8$ with $m=n=2$.
 This gauging leads to the $\U_2$ TQFT.

 We now generalize the gauging procedure and continue to focus on bosonic theories.
 A subset of the anyons in the TQFT $\cal T$ is the Abelian anyons ${\cal A}\subset {\cal T}$.
 They are the symmetry lines of the one-form global symmetry of $\cal T$.
-We consider an anomaly-free subset of them ${\cal A}_0\subset {\cal A}$.
+We consider an anomaly free subset of them ${\cal A}_0\subset {\cal A}$.
 This means that for all $x,y \in {\cal A}_0$,

 The anyons in ${\cal A}_0$ generate the one-form symmetry group $\otimes_I \mathbb{Z}_{n_I}^{(1)}$, which is a subgroup of the total one-form symmetry generated by $\cal A$.